taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 This blog documents the public web API, Bored API, available on [https://www.boredapi.com](https://www.boredapi.com).

 Readers are expected to have knowledge on web APIs.
-If not, please refer to [my other blog](https://taolicd.github.io/2019/08/08/Intro_API_blog.html).
+If not, please refer to my earlier blog [A beginner's guide to APIs](https://taolicd.github.io/2019/08/08/Intro_API_blog.html).

 ---